AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   That means: PoR does not need to be able to convert chain-work between chains \emph{over time}, only \emph{for some given moment}.
 }

-The units that we have to work with are: blocks, seconds, coins, and hashes.
+The units that we have to work with are: blocks, seconds, hashes, and coins\footnotemark{}.
+\footnotetext{
+  Note that the terms \emph{coin} and \emph{root token} are synonymous.
+  The choice of \emph{coin} over \emph{root token}, for these sections, is pragmatic -- we'll see this term \emph{a lot}.
+}
 There are actually multiple types of blocks (L-blocks and R-blocks), coins (L-coins and R-coins), and hashes (L-hashes and R-hashes).
-We can't combine those unless we're able to convert those values to some common units.
+We can't combine those unless we're able to convert those values to common units.

-\todoDraftOnly{'unit' or 'units' -- not sure}

 If we ignore some of the normal constraints on consensus algorithms -- like where information comes from -- what information could help us convert?
 If we had \emph{an exchange rate} between L-coins and R-coins, then we can trivially convert between them.
-If we have that, then, for our current purpose, we can treat L-coins and R-coins as the same units -- because we can \emph{always} convert between them.
+If we have that, then, for our current purpose, we can treat L-coins and R-coins as interchangeable units -- because we can \emph{always} convert between them.
 So now we have L-blocks, R-blocks, coins, and L-hashes and R-hashes.

 Let's consider Chain L, and give some of these properties variables: $L_f$ (L-blocks/s) for block frequency, $L_r$ (L-coins/L-block) for the block reward, and $L_d$ (L-hashes/L-block) -- the difficulty.
 We can multiply combinations of these to get new units: $L_f \cdot L_d$ gives us L-hashes/s; $L_f \cdot L_r$ gives L-coins/s, and $\nicefrac{L_d}{L_r}$ gives us \textbf{L-hashes/L-coin}.